matteocoletta/ios_sdk/README.md

 ### <a id="apple-universal-links"></a>Apple Universal Links

-In order to set deep linking support for iOS 9 and later devices, you need to enable your app to handle Apple universal links.
+In order to set deep linking support for iOS 9 and later devices, you need to enable your app to handle Apple Universal Links.
 To find out more about universal links and how their setup looks like, you can check [here][universal-links].

-Adjust is taking care of lots of things to do with universal links behind the scenes.
-But, in order to support universal links with the adjust, you need to perform small setup for universal links in the adjust dashboard.
-For more information on that should be done, please consult our official [docs][universal-links-guide].
+Implementing Universal Links is a mandatory step if you wish to use Adjust's attribution features to their full extent.
+[This guide][universal-links-guide] describes the steps that need to be taken in order for you to add Universal Links to your app.

+Deeplinking via a scheme appended to an Adjust tracking URL (e.g. http://app.adjust.com/abc123?deep_link=myapp://) will only work after the implementation of Universal Links.

-Once you have successfully enabled the universal links feature in the dashboard, you need to do this in your app as well:
+Once you have successfully generated a Universal Link for your app in the Adjust dashboard, you need to do this in your app as well:

 After enabling `Associated Domains` for your app in Apple Developer Portal, you need to do the same thing in your app's Xcode project.
 After enabling `Assciated Domains`, add the universal link which was generated for you in the adjust dashboard in the `Domains` section by prefixing it with `applinks:` and make sure that you also remove the `http(s)` part of the universal link.